- The Zell and Shirley Miller Library Gateway

 Theatre Young Harris Collection

-The Duckworth Library holds copies of the productions of the Theatre Department of Young Harris College since 1978, including the Children’s Theatre productions.
+The library holds copies of the productions of the Theatre Department of Young Harris College since 1978, including the Children’s Theatre productions.
 We also house playbills, programs and other items related to the rich history of Theatre at YHC.

 Vietnam Veterans Oral History Project